LucasDelfino92/morrowindsharp/mw#.md

 ## OPTION 2

 [**MUSE 2 - Morrowind Music System Extended**](https://www.nexusmods.com/morrowind/mods/46200)
-Extended and flexible music system for Morrowind, allows to easily customize your music as well as make new music mods.
+Extended and flexible music system for Morrowind, allows you to easily customize your music as well as make new music mods.
 - Also install [**MUSE 2.02 - Necro Edit**](https://drive.google.com/file/d/17YaIBuoR1MFeN-JtDkWV-V2YQQ2eoq-t/view?usp=sharing), which addresses a handful of bugs with the mod and makes a set of additional changes.
   - Check the following option in the BAIN installer:
     - [ ] Bugfix